-Most young people are enjoying life too much to do any sort of financial planning, let alone try and put in place a will to benefit their family and friends.
+Most young people are enjoying life too much to do any type of financial planning, let alone try and put in place a Will to benefit their family and friends.

 More and more people start to think about their own mortality as they get older and become concerned about what will happen to their family and friends when they are no longer around.

 They may be thinking about making gifts to grandchildren or charities, or making provision for their share of the family home to be gifted to their children, whilst at the same time allowing the surviving spouse to remain in the family home for as long as they want to, or are able to.